scpeters-test/sdf_tutorials/pose_frame_semantics/proposal.md

 4.  ***Check `//world/frame[@attached_to]` attribute values:***
-    For each `//world/frame`, if the `attached_to` attribute exists and is not an empty string `""`, check that the value of the `attached_to` attribute matches the name of a sibling model or frame.
+    For each `//world/frame`, if the `attached_to` attribute exists and is not an empty string `""`, check that the value of the `attached_to` attribute matches the name of a sibling model, light, or frame.

 5.  ***Check `//world/frame[@attached_to]` graph:***
     Construct an `attached_to` directed graph for the world with each vertex